 Tuition Differential Scholarship

 The Tuition Differential Scholarship awards a renewable scholarship for the difference between residential and non-residential tuition.
 An eligible student must be a U.S. citizen or permanent resident, a Canadian citizen or a landed immigrant or a Mexican citizen.
-Freshmen must have a grade point average of 3.4 (4.0 scale) and a ACT composite score of 24 or SAT combined score of 1160.
+Freshmen must have a grade point average of 3.0 (4.0 scale) and a SAT combined score of 1020 or an ACT composite score of 20.

 Blenda J. Wilson Endowed Incentive Scholarship